- Mental Health»

 If we cared to look around for proofs, we would notice how most of those intellectually and emotionally independent individuals happen to live longer.
 Even a certain types of stubborn and self-centered ones may be included into that category.

-But also those nice and mellow altruists who put the welfare of others in front of their own.
+And to further illustrate how guts have nothing to do with morality, a ruthless terrorist has all the guts that a meek altruist, a "professionally-nice" dude doesn't have, while putting others' welfare in front of his own. also those nice and mellow altruists who put the welfare of others in front of their own.
 Those are the people that we usually like more, but also the people who inspired the saying : "Nice people die first."

 Polarizing Subjectness Starts in the Womb

 Some of you may wonder what subjectness and objectness have to do with those babies and kids who never got their chance to live.
 In my opinion, in their particular energetic individuality, there are some hidden sensitivities to certain signals from their environment which produce objectness in guts.

 Exposure to any of those unsuspected environmental triggers may flood their solar plexus with a massive will to escape from life.
 Not to cause any guilt in parents who experienced that tragedy, I'd like to suggest to all parents to encourage their tiny kids to move freely, to use their hands for grabbing, to "get impressed with their own doings".